companieshouse/chips-weblogic-batch/weblogic-batch/admin/jms/README.md

     JMS_SERVER_URL_1=t3s://chips-ef-batch0.heritage.aws.internal:21031|JMSServer1
     JMS_SERVER_URL_2=t3s://chips-ef-batch1.heritage.aws.internal:21031|JMSServer1

+### resend-response-jms.sh

+This is run when there is a need to resend an accept respone to the EWF or XML service.
+The script injects a new JMS response message into the EfilingQueue queue, based on a supplied xml file containing the data from the CHIPS TRANSACTION_DOC_XML table.

+The following parameter is required:

+- The path of the xml file

+For example:
+./resend-response-jms.sh ./a.xml

+The script injects the JMS message into the JMS server that is set in the environment variable `JMS_SERVER_URL_1`

+### inject-jms.sh
+This is intended to be called by other scripts and not run directly.
+It is a wrapper around the Java class that is used to inject a JMS message into the EfilingQueue queue.

 ### list-jms.sh
 This is intended to be called by other scripts and not run directly.
 It is a wrapper around the Java class that is used to list JMS messages within a queue.

 ### move-jms.sh
 This is intended to be called by other scripts and not run directly.
 It is a wrapper around the Java class that is used to move JMS messages between queues.